KatherineMichel/portfolio/doc/djangocon-us-2024-topics-inspiration-list.md

 * Your interesting Django story/adventure
 * Lessons from managing/scaling Django in a unique or difficult way in your company
 * Using Django for social good

+Alternative Django Use Cases
+* Orchestration
+* Multi-tenancy

+Opinionated Django
+* Django deployment options and tradeoffs in 2023
+* Different ways of doing things in Django and when to use which option
+* The best tools/packages to have in your Django toolbox in 2023
+* Favorite workflows, Git, CI/CD, GitHub Actions, local/prod, developer experience tools, etc.

 API
 * Django Ninja versus Django Rest Framework
 * Fast API